DanaeMtz/TRSXgenerator/buildtrsx/README.md

     node.
         - **relations** (zero-one).
         The relations node specifies the relation between entities.
-Relations can be of type isA, hasA, or hasReferrers.
+Relations can be of type **isA**, **hasA**, or **hasReferrers**.
 The relations node contains zero or many relation.

             - **relation** (zero-many)
+            The relation node has two required attributes: the type, that indicates the type of relation, and the conceptref, that indicates the name of entity to which the relation applies.
+See the second example below.

     ```xml
         <concepts>